IBM-Bluemix-Docs/ComposeForScyllaDB/connecting-bluemix-app.md

 `uri_cli`|A `cqlsh` shell command line that connects to the database instance.
 `uri_direct_2`|An alternative URI that can be used to connect to the service.
 Formatted as for `uri`.
 `uri_direct_1`|An alternative URI that can be used to connect to the service.
 Formatted as for `uri`.
-`ca_certificate_base64`|A self-signed certificate that is used to confirm an application is connecting to the appropriate server.
+`ca_certificate_base64`|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
 The certificate is base64 encoded.
 `deployment_id`|An internal identifier for the service as created within Compose.
 `uri_cli_2`|An alternative `cqlsh` shell command line that connects to the database instance.
 `uri`|The URI that is used when connecting to the service, which includes the schema (`scylla:`), password, host name of server, port number to connect to, and database name.